PQ magazine is for part qualified accountants.

 Delays throughout the recruitment process are also an issue for many.
 Close to two-thirds of respondents (62%) say they are only willing to wait one week after submitting their application before looking elsewhere.

-Hays director, Karen Young, said: “Unwelcoming first impressions, misleading job adverts and badly structured interviews are all key contributors to a poor application experience, ultimately making it harder for employers to recruit and retain talent.”
+Hays director Karen Young (pictured) said: “Unwelcoming first impressions, misleading job adverts and badly structured interviews are all key contributors to a poor application experience, ultimately making it harder for employers to recruit and retain talent.”

 Subscribe to RSS